BEEF Method of Shooting the Basketball

-Keep a proper posture, be in the correct balance when you're shooting the ball.
+Keep a proper posture, and be in the correct balance when you're shooting the ball.
 Do not jump/rely on one side of the body or the other side.
 Feel the correct balance required for each shot.

 Follow through at every shot.
-Keep your follow through after the shot, because it will show you why you score or miss the basket.
+Keep your follow-through after the shot, because it will show you why you score or miss the basket.

 Do not force your jump - it should be fine and light.
 You should jump straight into the air smoothly and at the end of the jump "knock" the ball.
 "Up, Hold, Shoot" is an easy way to remember.